 Aleksey Maro

-I am a finishing Ph.D. student in the Dudley Lab at the Department of Integrative Biology, University of California, Berkeley.
-The title of my thesis is: Towards a wild fermentation ecology: alcohol within floral nectar and the frugivorous diet of chimpanzees.
+I recently completed my Ph.D.
+Dissertation with Robert Dudley and the Dudley Lab in the Department of Integrative Biology, University of California, Berkeley.
+The title of my thesis was: Towards a wild fermentation ecology: alcohol within floral nectar and the frugivorous diet of chimpanzees.
+All chapters have been published (see Publications).

 [Curriculum Vitae]